meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 EFSA (European Food Safety Authority) says that intake of up to 400mg/day do not raise safety concerns, and that a 200ml cup of filter coffee has 90mg of caffeine.
 So four cups/day. <https://www.efsa.europa.eu/en/topics/topic/caffeine>

+<a id="org8d305a1"></a>

+## Coffee

+Coffee is about 99% as hydrating as water i.e. a liter of coffee is nearly indistinguishable from a liter of water for the body&rsquo;s hydration needs.

+-   A minor issue, but the fact there is a lot of disagreement on this point reveals how much people differ on how to do even basic reasoning about human biochemistry.
+How then can I trust anyone?
+How can the field proceed to start settling bigger, more interesting hypotheses?
+    -   At least this becomes a litmus test: if a writer says coffee does not hydrate, they&rsquo;re a huckster who did no homework and you&rsquo;d best avoid their book.

 <a id="orgceaec5d"></a>

 ## The AMY1 gene